contentful/rich-text-renderer-java/android/README.md

 For inspiration on how custom renderer might look like, [a look at the source of the default renderer](src/main/java/com/contentful/rich/android/renderer) is recommended.

+> Overriding of renderers is needed, if you want to provide embedded or hyperlinked views of your content.
+Sadly
+> Contentful does not know what your content is like, and cannot create an embedded view on it.
+Look at the companion
+> sample android app is advised.